SubbarajuDMS/storagebox/wp-content/plugins/elementskit-lite/readme.txt

 == Exclusive modules ==
 We have developed Awesome exclusive modules which saved tons of time when you are developing your site.
 As well it will saved your time to develop your site within shortime.

-- Elementskit Header and footer builder We have built this with Elementor builder to provide your introductory content in the header and group of content or links at the footer which will encourage users to take action.
-Our Elementskit plugin will help you to create your header and footer template with a logo and menus.
+- ElementsKit Header and footer builder We have built this with Elementor builder to provide your introductory content in the header and group of content or links at the footer which will encourage users to take action.
+Our ElementsKit plugin will help you to create your header and footer template with a logo and menus.
 Also you can use the constants in pro version to show any page you like. there are three types of conditions you can select such as Entire Site, Singular, and Archive.
 Basically, you can choose which page you want to add your Header and Footer. there is an activation option like you can active or inactive the Header and Footer whenever you want.

 -<a href="https://products.wpmet.com/megamenu/">Megamenu builder (PRO Layout)</a> - Develop user experience with your sites and cover all the necessary categories by using mega menu.
 It’s the best way to navigate the deepest section of your sites with just one click with this drop-down menu.
 You can build your own mega menu beyond your expectation with our mega menu builder.
 Our most unique feature is you will have two options  for mobile view to show your submenu, one is  “Builder Content” and another one is “Wp Sub Menu List”.
 Other pro features are drag and drop menu builder panel, auto add pages, social links menu, display location, pages, content, menu, badge, post, custom links, categories, and many more.
 Check out our video screencast: